Watchmaker Glossary

 Draft

-Set of unassembled parts of the movement (plate, bridges, gear train, winding and time-setting mechanism, adjustment rack) and marketed in this form.
-The following are not part of the outline, however: the regulating organs, the escapement, the mainspring.
+Set of unassembled parts of the movement (platinum, bridges, gear train, winding and time setting mechanism, adjustment rack) and marketed in this form.
+However, the following are not part of the outline: the regulating organs, the escapement, the spring.

 Exhaust The escapement counts and maintains the oscillations of the balance wheel.